godwokenrises/godwoken-doc/docs/integration.md

 - [Bridged Token list](https://github.com/nervosnetwork/godwoken-info/blob/master/mainnet/ERC20TokenList.json)
 - [ERC20 contract and abi used in Godwoken](https://github.com/nervosnetwork/godwoken-polyjuice/tree/main/solidity/erc20)

 CKB is also a bridge token on Godwoken.
-Meanwhile, CKB acts as the native token for Godwoken, like ETH for Ethereum, and is operable with the ERC20 proxy contract or be sent to the payment function of the contract.
+CKB is also a bridge token on Godwoken.
+CKB acts as a native token for Godwoken in the same way that ETH does for Ethereum, but can also operate with the ERC20 proxy contract.

 A few facts to aware when manipulating the CKB: